 3244.
 Engineering Data Analysis (2).
-Prerequisite: IE 3341.
+Prerequisite: C or better in IE 3341 or MATH 3342.
 Techniques for data collection from engineering systems, analysis of data for modeling and system description.
 Data graphing and presentation.

 3311.
 Deterministic Operations Research (3).
 Perequisite: MATH 2360.
 Introduction to operations research, linear programming, dynamic programming, integer programming, traveling salesman problem, transportation, and assignment problems.

 3325.
 Management Systems Control (3).
 Prerequisite: Junior standing.
 Cost control techniques for management, methods of financial statement analysis, capital and expense budgets, cost ratios, cost behavior, pricing methods, and overhead allocation methods.

 3328.
 Manufacturing Systems Control (3).
 Prerequisite: C or better in IE 3341 or MATH 3342.
 Production control systems, production planning, forecasting, scheduling, materials and inventory control systems and models, learning curves, critical path methods of PERT and CPM.